Self-Guided Walking in the Cotswolds

 Distance: 2.9 kilometres/1¾ miles.
 Time: 1½ hours.

-Download PDF file to view the Broadway walking route details and print
+To view the Broadway walking route details and print

 Chipping Campden to Bath - The Cotswolds Way National Trail